getindata/kedro-kubeflow/docs/source/02_installation/02_configuration.md

     # Allows to specify user executing pipelines within containers
     # Default: root user (to avoid issues with volumes in GKE)
     owner: 0

+  # Optional section allowing adjustment of the resources
+  # reservations and limits for the nodes
+  resources:

+    # For nodes that require more RAM you can increase the "memory"
+    data_import_step:
+      memory: 2Gi

+    # Training nodes can utilize more than one CPU if the algoritm
+    # supports it
+    model_training:
+      cpu: 8
+      memory: 1Gi

+    # GPU-capable nodes can request 1 GPU slot
+    tensorflow_step:
+      nvidia.com/gpu: 1

+    # Default settings for the nodes
+    __default__:
+      cpu: 200m
+      memory: 64Mi
 ```

 ## Dynamic configuration support